tendermint/tendermint/docs/specification/new-spec/p2p/connection.md

 When we haven't received any messages on an `MConnection` in time `pingTimeout`, we send a ping message.
-When a ping is received on the `MConnection`, a pong is sent in response only if there are no other messages to send and the peer has not sent us too many pings (how many is too many?).
+When a ping is received on the `MConnection`, a pong is sent in response only if there are no other messages to send and the peer has not sent us too many pings (TODO).

 If a pong or message is not received in sufficient time after a ping, the peer is disconnected from.